MMDA (drug): International

 Internationally, MMDA is a Schedule I drug under the Convention on Psychotropic Substances.

 Australia

 MMDA is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

+Canada

+MMDA is a Schedule I controlled substance in Canada.

 United States

-MMDA is classified as a Schedule 1 substance in the United States, and is similarly controlled in other parts of the world.
-MMDA remains illegal, however it is classified differently than the illegality of MDMA.
+MMDA is classified as a Schedule 1 controlled substance in the United States.